DQMLKG/DQMLKG.github.io/_posts/2023-12-02-submission-details.markdown

 - reviews of the state of the art,
 - position papers critically discussing what is missing in this alliance, i.e., data quality, ML and KG.

-Papers must comply with the [CEUR-WS](http://ceur-ws.org/Vol-XXX/CEURART.zip) template Papers are submitted in PDF format via the workshop’s Open Review submission pages
+Papers must comply with the [CEUR-WS](http://ceur-ws.org/Vol-XXX/CEURART.zip) template.
+Papers are submitted in PDF format via the workshop’s [Open Review submission page](https://openreview.net/group?id=eswc-conferences.org/ESWC/2024/Workshop/DQMLKG).

 Accepted papers (after blind review of at least 3 experts) will be published by CEUR–WS.